Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 The University of Manchester

 The Mechanical Engineering Department at the University of Manchester has been a source of invention and discoveries since the 1800s.
 Rutherford and Joseph Thomson, who received Nobel Prizes for their scientific achievements, were also based here.
-More than 70 research centres support the institution, which has over 500 active researchers and a strong international reputation.
+More than 70 research centres support the institution, with over 500 active researchers and a strong international reputation.

 Requirements for admission